Build Links and Increase Traffic Redirecting Expired Domains.

 However, I have just as many, actually way more, expired domains that I use and redirect to websites like the one you’re reading at this very moment.

 For example, let’s say I own and operate a company, PetSitterInsurance.com, that specializes in pet sitter insurance.

 Let’s say it just so happens that I stumbled upon an expired domain auction to find PetSittingInsurance.com expiring soon.

 So, I rush to perform and complete keyword planner due diligence to find that “pet sitting insurance” has 1K average monthly searches with high competition and a $4.34 CPC.

-Continuing to search using the WayBack Machine, I find that a now defunct company had developed and operated the website as a legit business for some 6-7 years.
+Continuing to search using the WayBack Machine, I found that a now-defunct company had developed and operated the website as a legit business for some 6-7 years.